jairampatel/jairampatel.github.io/content/posts/2023-03-04-latency-showdown-aws-lambda-vs-azure-cloud-functinos-vs-gcp-cloud-functions.md

 ## Out of scope

 ### User isolation

 By the nature of distributed systems, a spike in latency or errors for one user does not necessarily indicate a service-wide outage.
 As such, this analysis is not representative of overall service health.
-It can only be used to identify its own availability.
+It can only be used to identify the availability of the system for that particular user and their functions.
-Other errors

-There is a chance that requests could fail that are not related to the serverless functions availability.
-I will do my best to filter those requests out but it will be difficult to root cause those errors.

 ### Hosting

 If the canary runs on the same infrastructure as some of the Cloud Functions, that may bias some of the results.
-For example, the canary running on an AWS EC2 instance calling Lambda may produce different results if the canary was running on completely isolated infrastructure.
+For example, the canary running on an AWS EC2 instance calling Lambda may produce different results if the canary was running on a separate hosting provider.

 ## Simulation setup
 I have a t2.micro EC2 instance launched in us-west-2 (Oregon).
 Once per minute, I make requests to function services in each of the 4 regions in AWS, Azure, and GCP.
 I have chosen specific regions that are in close proximity to each other so that we can get as close to an apples to apples comparison as possible.